Booty Royale: Manga

-In July 2022, Takato wrote on his Twitter account that he was retiring from drawing manga, although the statement was unclear whether his retirement will be permanent or temporary, as he alternated between wording that implies both, and that Booty Royale would enter on hiatus.
-Takato elaborated that due to circumstances at his home, it was difficult to constantly draw manga about "boobs and sex."
-Takato stated that if the situation in his household changes, he might consider continuing the manga.
-He added that he is satisfied with his work on the manga as a hybrid "softcore porno" and "battle" manga, and that the series has constantly sold well.
-He also noted, however, that his motivation for continuing the manga was not high given the circumstances surrounding its production.
+In July 2022, Takato announced on Twitter that he was retiring from drawing manga, though it was unclear whether this was permanent or temporary—his wording suggested both possibilities.
+He stated that Booty Royale would go on hiatus, citing personal circumstances that made it difficult to continue drawing a manga focused on "boobs and sex."
+However, he left open the possibility of resuming work if his situation changed.
+Takato expressed satisfaction with the series as a hybrid "softcore porno" and "battle" manga, noting its consistent sales, but admitted his motivation to continue was low due to production challenges.
+The last chapter before entering on hiatus was released on September 15, 2022.
+The series returned from its hiatus on March 15, 2024.
+Manga Goraku Special ended publication on May 15, 2025, and the series moved to the Goraku Web! manga website starting on June 20 of that same year.

 The manga is licensed in North America by Seven Seas Entertainment under their Ghost Ship mature imprint in two-in-one omnibus edition.

 A spin-off series, titled Hagure Idol Jigoku-hen Gaiden: Princess Sarah (はぐれアイドル地獄変外伝 プリンセス・セーラ, Hagure Aidoru Jigoku-hen Gaiden Purinsesu Sēra), was serialized on the online platform Goraku Egg in 2015.
 Its chapters were collected in a single volume released on February 19, 2016.

-Volume list
+Volumes

 Live-action film

 A live-action film adaptation, directed by Tsuyoshi Shōji at Sedic Deux and starring Rina Hashimoto as Misora, premiered in Japan on September 12, 2020.